Director of Facilities and Grounds

 - Experience negotiating and managing construction contracts and reading construction documents.

 - Must have strong strategic planning, problem-solving, analytical skills, and good interpersonal skills, with an ability to motivate others.
-Track record of managing with service, cost, and quality as priorities.
+Track record of managing service, cost, and quality as priorities.

 - Strong communication skills in oral and written communication.